Car Insurance ? Types of Car Insurance Policy

 6. personal injury coverage.

-Depending on where you live, some of these coverages are mandatory and some are optional.
-Understanding what is required in your state and what each helps cover can help you choose the right coverage for your situation.
+and what each helps cover can help you choose the right coverage for your

 1. Liability coverage